How to Recover Deleted Exchange Mailbox?

 • Select the deleted mailbox you want to connect to the user account and click Connect.

-Alternatively, you can use PowerShell commands in Exchange Management Shell (EMS) to connect the deleted mailbox.
+Alternatively, you can use the PowerShell command in Exchange Management Shell (EMS) to connect the deleted mailbox.
+You can use the Connect-Mailbox command as given below:

 Connect-Mailbox -Identity "John" -Database MBXDB01 -User "Robin Wood" -Alias robinw

-This command will connect the deleted user mailbox to a non-mail-enabled user account.
+This command will connect the disconnected user mailbox to a non-mail-enabled user account.

 New-MailboxRestoreRequest -SourceStoreMailbox e4890ee7-79a2-4f94-9569-91e61eac372b -SourceDatabase MBXDB01 -TargetMailbox "Debra Garcia" –AllowLegacyDNMismatch